 It is possible to see wild pigs and foxes.
 Flora includes forests of Cork and Pine trees, eucalyptus and an abundance of wild flowers.

-Portugal has a rich seafaring past, superb beach resorts, wistful towns and a landscape wreathed in olive groves, vineyards and wheat fields.
-Littered with UNESCO World Heritage sites and graced by one of Europe's most relaxed and attractive capitals.
+Portugal has a rich seafaring past, superb beach resorts, quaint towns and a landscape wreathed in olive groves, vineyards and wheat fields.
+Portugal is dotted with UNESCO World Heritage sites and graced by one of Europe's most relaxed and attractive capitals.

 Savouring life slowly is a Portuguese passion, and much of the best is humble - traditional folk festivals; simple, honest food drowning in olive oil; music that pulls at the heart strings, recalling past love and glories; and markets overflowing with fish, fruit and flowers.